OWASP/www-chapter-jacksonville/index.md

 July 15, 2024 - TBD

-June 17, 2024 - Steven Nagle - An Introduction to Juice Shop
+June 17, 2024 - Presenter Christian McLaughlin will be speaking on a topic of his choosing.

 April 15, 2024 - Steven Nagle - OWASP Top 10